 Once you’ve experienced the water from the surface, go underneath with a visit to the Milford Discovery Centre and Underwater Observatory.
 This is the only floating, underwater observatory in New Zealand, and visitors can go more than 30 feet deep (while staying dry) and get 360 degrees of the underwater environment.

-Where To Stay: There are not a lot of places to stay close to the Sound, but if you’d rather not drive the three and a half hours from Queenstown, consider The Milford Sound Lodge.
-The lodge offers several packages for hiking and boat tours of the sound, and there really is no beating this spot in terms of access to the Sound.
+Where to stay: There are not a lot of places to stay close to the Sound, but if you’d rather not drive the three and a half hours from Queenstown, consider The Milford Sound Lodge.
+The lodge offers several packages for hiking and boat tours, and there really is no beating this spot in terms of access to the Sound.

 Auckland, New Zealand

 As both the largest city in New Zealand and its international air travel hub, Auckland is one of the best places to go in New Zealand.
 Many international flights arrive in New Zealand through Auckland Airport, which makes it an ideal city from which to start your exploration of New Zealand.

-Spend at least a day or two in Auckland—named one of the top 10 cities in the world in 2014 by Lonely Planet—before venturing further afield in New Zealand.
+Spend at least a day or two in Auckland to get over your long flight and explore the vibrant metropolis before venturing farther afield in New Zealand.
 Here are our suggestions for what to see and do in Auckland:

 - Get some culture by visiting one of the many museums in Auckland, such as the Auckland Art Gallery.
-The Auckland Art Gallery is the largest art institution in New Zealand, featuring more than 15,000 works of historic, modern, and contemporary art.
+This is the largest art institution in New Zealand, featuring more than 15,000 works of historic, modern, and contemporary art.

 - If the weather is nice, take a stroll through the 185-acre Auckland Domain park.
 If you’re visiting on a Saturday, include a stop at the nearby Parnell Farmers’ Market, which sells fresh produce in the morning.